Communication situations are any kind of situation in which communication takes place.

 Conflicts that arise due to differences in leadership styles occur when employees have to follow the instructions of several different leaders who have different styles, which may lead to confusion and frustration.

-As a result, the members of the support team come into conflict over whether they are asking for too much additional guidance and direction (from the point of view of the customer support director).
-Or, whether they are not following additional guidance and direction enough (from the point of view of the CTO).
+As a result, the members of the support team come into conflict over whether they are asking for too much additional guidance and direction (from the point of view of the customer support director), or whether they are not following additional guidance and direction enough (from the point of view of the CTO).

 How to resolve a conflict due to differences in leadership styles